gcharang/komodo-wiki/How-to-Generate-Address-and-Private-Key-(WIF)-for-3rd-Party-Coins-Using-Passphrase.md

 #### This guide is intended for Notary Node operators.
 Other users may find it useful too.
+Never use your Notary Node passphrase into any other computer/server other than your node itself for security purposes.
 -----------------------------

 ### Install deps